Canada Temporary Resident Permit

 If you search online, you may notice dozens of posts on Internet message boards and discussion forums related to immigrating to Canada

-all talking about how people can't download the Canada TRP IMM 5708 PDF document from the CIC website.
+all talking about how people can not download the Canada TRP IMM 5708 PDF document from the CIC website.
 According to many users posting on these websites, this is not the only .pdf file on the Immigration, Refugees and Citizenship Canada (IRCC) site that appears to be corrupted.
 Many of these users claim that even if you have the latest version of

 Adobe Reader or Adobe Acrobat, the PDF still says "to view the full content of this document, you need a later version of the PDF viewer" or "if this message is not eventually replaced by the